The Justice Women: A Novel of Life in Detroit’s Black Bottom

 Lucille was thankful for fornication because it kept her in business.
 She didn’t mind profiting from the desires of others, but expressing her own passion had always been like swimming against the current.
 Lucille had never felt that glow inside.
 She recognized it in other women who smiled with their whole bodies and blushed at the mention of their lover’s name.
 Anyone with eyes could see joy radiating between their hips.
 But Lucille knew that some women went their whole lives without any glow at all and she accepted her fate as one of them.

-In Dara Harper’s third novel, the lives of three women intertwine in Black Bottom, Detroit’s poorest community.
+In Dara Frazier’s third novel, the lives of three women intertwine in Black Bottom, Detroit’s poorest community.
 Lucille Justice is a Colored midwife who is shunned for helping women in trouble.
 Ludka Nowicki is a Polish immigrant facing a miserable life in the world’s oldest profession.
 Norma Jo Johnson dangerously challenges racial and gender norms.

 The year is 1941.
 Prohibition is over, the world is at war and Henry Ford’s assembly lines offer access to the American Dream for the thousands who arrive at Michigan Central Station every day.
 In “The Justice Women”, Lucille encounters two kindred spirits who bring her closer to love and redemption.